deis/builder/README.md

 # Development

-As mentioned above, we welcome contributions from all developers.
+The Deis project welcomes contributions from all developers.
 The high level process for development matches many other open source projects.
 See below for an outline.

 * Fork this repository
 * Make your changes